bytedeck/bytedeck/README.md

 ### Installing Tools

-Although the hackerspace uses several tools, you only need to set up a two of them thanks to docker!
+Although bytedeck uses several tools, you only need to set up a two of them thanks to docker!

-The instructions below will help you get the hackerspace running using [docker](https://www.docker.com/), and then help you set up a development environment with [VS Code](https://code.visualstudio.com/).
+The instructions below will help you get bytedeck running using [docker](https://www.docker.com/), and then help you set up a development environment with [VS Code](https://code.visualstudio.com/).

 The instructions assume you are using Ubuntu (or another Debian based linux distro), although it is possible to get it working anywhere you can install docker.